cyco77/pptb-flow-documentation-generator/README.md

 - **exportFlowDefinitionsToCSV**: Export flow list to CSV file
 - **copyFlowDefinitionsAsCSV**: Copy flow list as CSV to clipboard
-- **copyFlowDefinitionsAsMermaid**: Copy flows as Mermaid diagrams in Markdown format
+- **copyFlowDefinitionsAsMarkdown**: Copy flows as Markdown table format
+- **handleExportSVG**: Export individual flow diagram as SVG file
+- **handleCopySVG**: Copy individual flow diagram as SVG to clipboard

-All export functions support optional notifications for user feedback.
+All export functions support optional notifications for user feedback and use the Power Platform Toolbox API for file operations and clipboard access.

 ### Flow Visualization